material-components/material-components-web/packages/mdc-select/README.md

 </div>
 ```

+### Select with Helper Text

+The helper text provides supplemental information and/or validation messages to users.
+It appears when the select
+element is focused and disappears on blur by default, or it can be persistent.
+See [here](helper-text/) for more information on using helper text.

 ### Select with Leading  Icons

 Leading icons can be added within the default or outlined variant of MDC Select as visual indicators as